translated_content> How mathematics is used in quantum physics

 Differential Equations and Quantum Mechanics

-Differential equations are ubiquitous in quantum mechanics.
+Differential equations are omnipresent in quantum mechanics.
 They allow for modeling the evolution of a quantum state over time.
 The famous Schrödinger equation is a key example, describing how the quantum state of a system changes.
 Through solutions that can represent vibration modes, similar to those of musical instruments, quantitative mathematics supports the understanding of complex quantum behaviors.

 Discrete Mathematics and Quantization